Mirac20/Data_projects_TripleTen/sprint9_gold_purification_from_goldore/README.md

 ## Project description
+This project is done for the company Zyfra.
+The company develops efficiency solutions for heavy industry.
+The goal of the project is to prepare a prototype of a machine learning model for zyfra which will be used to predict the amount of gold recovered from gold ore.
+We will be predicting the concentrations of gold after the first and final stages of purification.

-The data is stored in three files:
+The data for this project is stored in three files:

 - gold_recovery_train.csv — training dataset download
 - gold_recovery_test.csv — test dataset download